Andrepav1/ATPlatform/server/README.md

 - Check candle alignment and call cron job immediately after candle completes
 - Set hours of operation
-- includeFirst when getting instrument data (not working only during weekend ?)
+- Check Crossover when curr and next values are the same
 -